Seeing With My Dog by Roderick Dungate, Sense Touchbase Pears | 22 April 2026 ⭐⭐⭐⭐ Review by Ashok Patel

 “Depth, inspirational with very funny humour.”

 Seeing With My Dog is written by Birmingham based poet and playwright Roderick Dungate, who also co-directs the play with the highly experienced director Joe Harmston.
-Roderick is visually impaired, and this play is a semi-autobiographical account of his journey after successfully applying to Guide Dogs for a guide dog.
-The play is multi-layered, poignant, humorous, and emotional.
-The set is purposely minimal, and the play relies entirely on the script, the actors and the soundscape.
+Roderick is visually impaired and this play is a semi-autobiographical account of his journey after successfully applying to Guide Dogs for a guide dog.
+The play is multi-layered, poignant, humerous, and emotional.
+The set is purposely minimal and the play relies entirely on the script, the actors and the soundscape.
 The writing is wonderful, at times poetic and the talented cast play their mulitple roles with great passion.

-This play shows the emotional impact of sight loss and the complex skills that are needed to use a guide dog with depth and humour.
+This play, with its talented cast and creative team, shows the emotional impact of sight loss and the complex skills that are needed to use a guide dog with depth and humour.
 It shows the intense training and difficulties in learning to work with a guide dog.
 It also shows the lasting love and trust that is built between the visually impaired person and their guide dog over time.

-The journey is educational, inspirational and ultimately joyful.
-A guide dog brings back the confidence and joy of living that visual impairment diminishes.
+A guide dog is invaluable in bringing back the confidence and joy of living that visual impairment clearly diminishes.
+The journey is educational, inspirational, emotional, humorous and ultimately joyful.

 Giles Abbott